 Welcome to Community Training Connection for Staff!

 Community Training Connection for Staff helps you provide personal care and supervision for those in your care.
-With us you'll learn how to do your best job and focus on the care needs of your residents.
+Please note: These courses are NOT approved for Administrator renewal CEUs.

 It is essential that residential facilities are equipped and ready to respond to disasters that endanger the lives of residents and staff, and damage property.
 While not all disasters may be anticipated, studies demonstrate that preparation, knowing how to respond when a disaster strikes, and remaining calm and flexible can save lives and reduce physical damage.
 Read more